 CMS required that each state submit a "Statewide Transition Plan" by March 17, 2015.
 The Statewide Transition Plan outlines how the state will come into conformance and compliance with the HCBS Rule settings requirements.
 States must come into full compliance with the HCBS Rule requirements by March 17, 2022, as detailed in the Informational Bulletin released on May 9, 2017, extending the transition period an additional three years from the original date of March 17, 2019.
+CMS extended the transition period for one additional year to March 17, 2023, due to the public health emergency as detailed in the July 14, 2020, letter to state Medicaid directors.

-The Statewide Transition Plan applies to all settings where home and community-based services are provided.
-In South Carolina, home and community-based services are currently offered through the following waiver programs:
+The Statewide Transition Plan applies to all settings where HCB services are provided.
+In South Carolina, HCB services are currently offered through the following waiver programs:

-- Community Choices (CC) waiver (0405.R03.00) - Provides services to adults ages 65 and over and adults with physical disabilities, ages 18-64 - Services offered by setting type - Community Supports waiver (CS) (0676.R02.00) - Provides services to individuals with an intellectual disability and/or a related disability of all ages within an annual cost limit - Services offered by setting type - Head and Spinal Cord Injury waiver (HASCI) (0284.R05.00) - Provides services to individuals, ages 0-64, who have a traumatic brain injury, a spinal cord injury, or both, or a similar disability - Services offered by setting type - HIV/AIDS waiver (0186.R06.00) - Provides services to individuals who have HIV/AIDs of all ages and are at risk for hospitalization - Services offered by setting type - Intellectually Disabled and Related Disabilities waiver (ID/RD) (0237.R05.00) - Provides services to individuals with an intellectual disability and/or a related disability of all ages - Services offered by setting type - Mechanical Ventilator Dependent waiver (40181.R05.00) - Provides services to individuals, ages 21 and older, who are dependent on a mechanical ventilator - Services offered by setting type
+- Community Choices (CC) waiver (0405.R03.00) - Provides services to adults ages 65 and over and adults with physical disabilities, ages 18-64 - Services offered by setting type - Community Supports waiver (CS) (0676.R02.00) - Provides services to individuals with an intellectual disability and/or a related disability of all ages within an annual cost limit - o Services offered by setting type - Head and Spinal Cord Injury waiver (HASCI) (0284.R05.00) - Provides services to individuals, ages 0-64, who have a traumatic brain injury, a spinal cord injury, or both, or a similar disability - Services offered by setting type - HIV/AIDS waiver (0186.R06.00) - Provides services to individuals who have HIV/AIDs of all ages and are at risk for hospitalization - Services offered by setting type - Intellectually Disabled and Related Disabilities waiver (ID/RD) (0237.R05.00) - Provides services to individuals with an intellectual disability and/or a related disability of all ages - Services offered by setting type

-- Medically Complex Children waiver (MCC) (0675.R02.00) - o Provides services to children, ages 0-18, who are medically fragile - o Services offered by setting type
+- Mechanical Ventilator Dependent waiver (40181.R05.00) - Provides services to individuals, ages 21 and older, who are dependent on a mechanical ventilator - Services offered by setting type - Medically Complex Children waiver (MCC) (0675.R02.00) - o Provides services to children, ages 0-18, who are medically fragile - Services offered by setting type